5th November, 2020

 Principal designers need to identify, eliminating and control foreseeable risks.
-All designers have this duty, but the principal contractor has the overall responsibility.
+All designers have this duty, but the principal designer has the overall responsibility.

-The principal designer will assist the principal contractor.
-Before work starts, in preparing the construction phase plan.
+The principal designer will also assist the principal contractor, before work starts, in preparing the construction phase plan.
 They will provide all the information they hold that is relevant.
-This will help the principal contractor plan how work can be safely completed.
+This will help the principal contractor plan how work can be completed safely.

 Remember, principal designer responsibilities don't end at the pre-construction phase of the project.
 They have duties throughout the construction phase.
 They should continue to liaise with the principal contractor.
 And also help in the planning, management and monitoring of the construction phase.

-Just because work starts on site, doesn't mean design work stops either.
+And just because construction work starts, doesn't mean that design work stops.
 Design changes can be a frequent event during the project.
 The process of managing design risks and sharing information needs to continue to be managed by the principal designer.